SyncfusionExamples/How-to-pass-custom-values-from-client-to-server-in-filemanager/TypeScript/README.md

 6. Just mapping host number in the place of {port} in the ajaxSettings property of the File Manager component.

-7. Use the `npm run start` command to run the application in the browser.
+7. Run the application in the browser using the command `npm run start`.